 - Chronic inflammation of rheumatoid arthritis can cause permanent joint destruction and deformity.

 - Damage to joints can occur early and does not always correlate with the severity of RA symptoms.

 - The "rheumatoid factor" is an antibody that can be found in the blood of 80% of people with rheumatoid arthritis.

 - There is no cure for RA.
 The treatment of rheumatoid arthritis optimally involves a combination of patient education, rest and exercise, joint protection, medications such as NSAIDs, DMARDs, TNF alpha inhibitors, immunosuppressants, and steroids, and occasionally surgery.

 - Early RA treatment results in better outcomes.

 What is rheumatoid arthritis (RA)?

 Rheumatoid arthritis (RA) is an autoimmune disease that causes chronic inflammation of the joints.
 Autoimmune diseases are illnesses that occur when the body's tissues are mistakenly attacked by their own immune system.
 The immune system contains a complex organization of cells and antibodies designed normally to "seek and destroy" invaders of the body, particularly infections.
-Patients with autoimmune diseases have antibodies in their blood that target their own body tissues, where they can be associated with inflammation.
+Patients with autoimmune diseases have antibodies and immune cells in their blood that target their own body tissues, where they can be associated with inflammation.
 While inflammation of the tissue around the joints and inflammatory arthritis are characteristic features of rheumatoid arthritis, the disease can also cause inflammation and injury in other organs in the body.
 Because it can affect multiple other organs of the body, rheumatoid arthritis is referred to as a systemic illness and is sometimes called rheumatoid disease.
-Rheumatoid arthritis that begins in people under 16 years of age is referred to as juvenile rheumatoid arthritis.
+Rheumatoid arthritis that begins in people under 16 years of age is referred to as juvenile idiopathic arthritis (formerly juvenile rheumatoid arthritis).